Abdallahم

 The web.
 HTML 4.
 Geocities.
 ICQ.
 The whole internet felt like a playground with no fences — you could build anything, talk to anyone, be anyone.

 The first time I made a webpage appear in a browser, I felt like a wizard.
-I still feel that way sometimes.
+The first time it appeared in a search engine, I wanted to understand everything.

 Community era